Faust Shkaravsky: Autopsy of Adolf Hitler

 At the end of World War II, Shkaravsky served as chief medical examiner of the Central Front.
-He headed a commission of Soviet experts that examined the remains of different leaders of Nazi Germany, including those of Adolf Hitler and Eva Braun.
+He headed a commission of Soviet experts that examined the remains of different leaders of Nazi Germany, allegedly including those of Adolf Hitler and Eva Braun.
+This was detailed in the 1968 propaganda book The Death of Adolf Hitler.

+Shkaravsky repeated his claims about the alleged autopsies in interviews for the 1970s documentary television series The World at War.

 After World War II

 Shkaravsky used his expertise to help prosecute Nazi crimes connected to the Holocaust.
 He helped show the extent of crimes that took place in the Majdanek concentration camp.

 After the war, he worked in Kiev as a medical examiner.
 He completed his Ph.D, Changes to the Lungs and Liver in Instances of Death by Drowning, in 1951.
 In 1962 he retired from military service.
 He died in 1975.